davidphilipbarr/davidphilipbarr.github.io/index.md

 Q: What is even going on?

-A: There are a lot of little keyboards tucked away in here. this is by no means all or even most of them, but should serve as a starting point to find *something*.
+A: There are a lot of little keyboards tucked away in here.
+This is by no means all or even most of them, but should serve as a starting point to find *something*.

 Q: What kind of switches do I need?